AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/exception_usage/exu03_no_exception_propagation_beyond_name_visibility.rst

 An active exception can be propagated dynamically past the point where the name of the exception is visible (the scope of the declaration).
-The exception can only be handled via "others" past that point.
+The exception can only be handled via :ada:`others` past that point.
 That situation prevents handling the exception specifically, and violates RPP05.

 ++++++++++++++++++++++++++++++++++++++++++++++++
 Applicable vulnerability within ISO TR 24772-2